-- We need separate signing key generation and validating key derivation algorithms, rather than the more conventional combined key pair generation algorithm Sig.Gen : () $\stackrel{\mathbb{R}}{\to}$ Sig.Private \times Sig.Public, to support the key derivation in §4.2.2 'Sapling Key Components' on p.
-30. - The definitions of schemes with additional features in §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
+• We need separate signing key generation and validating key derivation algorithms, rather than the more conventional combined key pair generation algorithm Sig.Gen : () ^R→ Sig.Private × Sig.Public, to support the key derivation in §4.2.2 'Sapling Key Components' on p.
+31.

+The definitions of schemes with additional features in §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
 24 and in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
-25 also become simpler. - A fresh signature key pair is generated for each transaction containing a JoinSplit description.
+25 also become simpler.

+- A fresh signature key pair is generated for each transaction containing a JoinSplit description.
 Since each key pair is only used for one signature (see § 4.10 'Non-malleability (Sprout)' on p.
-39), a one-time signature scheme would suffice for JoinSplitSig.
+40), a one-time signature scheme would suffice for JoinSplitSig.
 This is also the reason why only security against non-adaptive chosen message attack is needed.
-In fact the instantiation of JoinSplitSig uses a scheme designed for security under adaptive attack even when multiple signatures are signed under the same key.
+In fact the instantiation of JoinSplitSig uses a scheme designed for security under adaptive attack even when multiple signatures are signed under the same key. - [Sapling onward] The same remarks as above apply to BindingSig, except that the key is derived from the randomness of value commitments.

-4 The scheme defined in that paper was attacked in [LM2017], but this has no impact on the applicability of the definition.

-- [Sapling onward] The same remarks as above apply to BindingSig, except that the key is derived from the randomness of value commitments.
 This results in the same distribution as of freshly generated key pairs, for each transaction containing Spend descriptions or Output descriptions. - SU-CMA security requires it to be infeasible for the adversary, not knowing the private key, to forge a distinct signature on a previously seen message.
 That is, JoinSplit signatures and Sapling binding signatures are intended to be nonmalleable in the sense of [BIP-62]. - The terminology used in this specification is that we "validate" signatures, and "verify" zk-SNARK proofs.